raspberrypilearning/burping-jelly-baby/worksheet.md

 ## Write a program in Python

-The final step to make your jelly baby burp is to write a program in Python; it will detect when you press the jelly baby input device and output the burp sound.
+The final step to make your jelly baby burp is to write a program in Python.
+The program will detect when you press the jelly baby input device and will output the burp sound.

 1. Go to `Menu` > `Programming` > `Python 3 (IDLE)`